 The past few years have seen consumers shopping with whole new levels of convenience.
 With a few clicks, we get food, grocery, household essentials or medicines delivered to our doorsteps within minutes.
 The delivery business model that works behind these lightning-speed deliveries is the hyperlocal delivery model.

 What is a hyperlocal delivery?

-Hyperlocal delivery is a delivery service that is confined to a certain geographical area that connects local retailers and merchants with customers.
-Its basic principle works on catering to the needs of customers in a specific geographical limit.
+Hyperlocal delivery connects local retailers and merchants with customers that are in a limited geographical area, allowing quicker deliveries.
 The upsurge in technology has caused the hyperlocal deliveries to cover many possible streams like:

 - Food delivery

 - Grocery Delivery

 - Home services like cleaning, repair, salon services, pest control, maintenance

 - Pharmacy, etc.

 The major Unique Selling Point (USP) of hyperlocal delivery is the geographical boundary and the delivery timeline.